kurtrm/phone_network_graph/README.md

 Version: *1.0*

-Module that parses T-Mobile phone bills, cleans the data, and
+Module that parses T-Mobile phone bills, cleans the data, and creates a visualization using d3.js.
 * Feature #1
 * Feature #2
 * Feature #3